San Michele Mondovì: Climate

 The climate of San Michele is typical of the Maritime Alps area, characterized by cold winters (the average temperature of the coldest month, January, stands at +2.9 °C) and hot summers due to the influence of the nearby Sea Ligurian (the temperature of the hottest month, July, is +22.1 °C).
 Winters are quite snowy.

 The average annual rainfall is around 800 mm, distributed on average over 68 days, with minimums in winter and summer and maximum peaks in spring and autumn.

 The table below shows the monthly, seasonal and annual absolute maximum and minimum temperatures from 1951 to today, with the relative year in which these were recorded.
 The absolute maximum of the period examined of +37.4 °C was in August 2003, while the absolute minimum of −24 °C was in February 2012.

 Sports

 San Michele has some sports facilities, the tennis pitch, the football pitch, the 5-a-side football pitch, a beach volleyball court and two courts for playing bowls.

+Infrastructure and transport

 Roads

 The town is bordered by the Colle di Nava state road 28.

 Inside, the main road is via Angelo Nielli, which runs through the town from the beginning (when the state road splits, forming via Nielli) to the end, when the road rejoins the state road.
 Shortly before the end of the town, via Nielli intersects with via Rocchini, the provincial road that leads to Niella Tanaro.